Horned Owl Kayaks

 No, we only provide the kayaks for use on the Seine River in Grande Pointe.

-Isn't the river dirty?
+Is the river dirty?

 As the river crosses the prairie, it picks up mud, which gives it its brown colour.
 This colour does not mean it is polluted or unsafe to kayak on.